elupus/esphome-nibe/README.md

 ## Setup

-You will need an esp32 with some type of RS485 converter hooked up to an UART.
+You will need an esp32 with some type of RS485 converter hooked up to a UART.
+It can either be a MAX485 based chip or a chip with automatic flow control like a MAX3485.
+If using an automatic flow controlling chip, set the `dir_pin` to an unused GPIO pin on your board.

 ### Configuration example